recalledz/project-start/README.md

 🌠 Star Chart Setup

 Include `pixi.min.js` and `pixi-filters.min.js` in your page.
-The chart initializes via `initStarChart()` when the Star Chart tab is opened.
+The chart initializes via `initStarChart()` when the Star Chart tab is opened to map disciple upgrades.

 🔧 Codex Integration